mariannap/PROBer_paper_analysis/tools/README.md

-The tools used and their versions are summarized below:
+The tools included and their versions are summarized below:

 Tool | Version
 ---- | -------